OpenSWE1R/swe1r-re/RE:-Second-largest-function.md

 Maybe also 3rd largest function - IDA and retdec can't really decide.

 Should be *very* similar to `sub_49B7D0`
-Clearly does something with models.
+Clearly does something with meshes.

 ```C
 //----- (0049A390) --------------------------------------------------------